Sons of Guns: Legal issues

 According to TMZ.com, during a routine inspection by the Bureau of Alcohol, Tobacco, and Firearms (BATF) in 2009, Red Jacket could not account for 10 registered firearm parts.
 In a settlement, William Hayden and Stephanie Hayden surrendered their gun-making licenses and were allowed to choose a licensed individual to control Red Jacket.
-Initially, that person was Vincent Buckles, but Buckles has left the company and now two other individuals control the company.
+Initially, that person was Vincent Buckles, but Buckles has left the company, subsequently two other individuals controlled the company.

 In a WBRZ article, Attorney Craig Davidson, Jr., said that 10 guns did not go missing from the shop.
 Instead, one or two guns were stolen during 2001–2008.
 Davidson claimed the rest of the missing guns were receivers that were thrown away or destroyed when gunsmiths made mistakes.
 Although Davidson characterized the lost weapons as "simple bookkeeping errors", the BATF requires serial-numbered parts to be tracked.
 Will and Stephanie Hayden did not keep track, so, according to Davidson, Hayden and the ATF mutually agreed to shut down Red Jacket, Inc.

 Davidson further stated that at that time, Hayden was already in discussions with the Discovery Channel about the show, and had plans to start another business, Red Jacket Firearms, LLC.
 Will Hayden is not an officer of Red Jacket Firearms, LLC.
 When Davidson was asked why Hayden was not an officer, Davidson stated the reason was a "confidential business decision".